rabbitmq/cluster-operator/docs/examples/README.md

 that `kubectl` is configured to execute commands against a working Kubernetes cluster.

 The script `test.sh` will be executed **after** `AllReplicasReady` condition is `True` in `RabbitmqCluster` object.
-The script `test.sh` should exit with code 0 is all assertions were successful; the script `test.sh` should exit with non-zero code if any test or assertion failed.
+The script `test.sh` should exit with code 0 if all assertions were successful; the script `test.sh` should exit with non-zero code if any test or assertion failed.
 The same is expected for `setup.sh`.

 If the example should not run any tests because of the reasons mentioned above, the folder should contain a file `.ci-skip`, so that the example is not considered in our tests.

 Once the `test.sh` script has completed, the namespace where the example was applied will be deleted.
-This allows to have a clean slate for the next test to execute.
+This allows for a clean slate for the next test to execute.
 This also means that `test.sh` does not need to tear down namespaced resources.

 The test and setup scripts can assume that [Cert Manager](https://cert-manager.io/) is installed and available.